ataquette/Website_Alex_CNRS/content/home/hero.md

   label = "Contact me"

 +++
-## **Alex Alvergne - [CNRS](http://www.cnrs.fr/en) Research Fellow** specializing in **Human Evolutionary Ecology**
+## **Alex Alvergne - [CNRS](http://www.cnrs.fr/en) Research Scientist** in Evolution, Ecology and Health

-My research focuses on understanding the relationship between reproduction and health in contemporary human populations.
-Most recently, I have been working on contraceptive dynamics using ecological and cultural evolution approaches.
+My research focuses on understanding the relationships between reproduction and health in contemporary human populations.
+Most recently, I have been working on contraceptive dynamics and menstrual health.